 Time Limit for Providing Documentation

-Original, itemized bills should be submitted promptly to Zion Health along with the needs request form in order for Zion Health to process your need as soon as possible.
-In order to be shared, bills and needs requests must be submitted within six months of the date of service.
+Original, itemized bills should be submitted promptly to Zion Health along with the need request form in order for Zion Health to process your need as soon as possible.
+In order to be shared, bills and need requests must be submitted within six months of the date of service.

 Meeting the IUA

 Needs are only shareable with Zion Health after the member has met their IUA.
 Members should provide documentation to Zion Health of all payments that may contribute toward the member’s IUA.
-The IUA must be paid within six months of the needs request submission or bills may become ineligible for sharing.
+The IUA must be paid within six months of the date of service or bills may become ineligible for sharing.
+Consideration will be given for situations where the cost of treatment has not exceeded the IUA after six months for a specific need.
+Members must communicate with their Member Needs Team representative about a timeline for IUA payment.

 Paying at the Time of Service